karttur/geoimagine/index.md

 The [blog](../blog/) contains step-by-step examples covering data acquisitions and processing.

 The Framework is built in Python using the Eclipse Integrated Development Environment (IDE) and postreSQL as database.
 The setup of the IDE with all its components is covered in the [Setup IDE Blog](https://karttur.github.io/setup-ide/).
+If you want to setup Karttur's GeoImagine Framework you have to start with building the Eclipse Spatial Data IDE (SPIDE).

 <h1>Blog<h1>
 <ul class="post-list">